 For Expats in Portugal, owning or hiring a car is another solution to your transport needs, particularly if you live in rural areas.

 Here, you drive on the right side of the road.
 Portugal has upgraded its roads over the years, resulting in a better motorway network, some of which are toll roads.
-Nevertheless, there is a higher road accident death rate than other European countries.
+Nevertheless, there is a higher road accident death rate than in other European countries.
 The government is working to address this, and the figures are falling.

 Some driving violations, together with the penalties, are as follows.